Today's History Trivia for April 25

 1940 Al Pacino (Alberto Pacino), American Oscar-Tony-Emmy winning actor.
 Started his career as a stand up comedian.
 He turned down the role of Han Solo in Star Wars.
 Film: The Godfather (1972), Serpico (1973), Dog Day Afternoon (1975), and Scent of a Woman (1992, Oscar).

 1932 Meadowlark Lemon d.
-2015 American basketball player, Harlem Globetrotters.
+2015 American basketball player, with the Harlem Globetrotters.

 1923 Albert King d.
 1992 (Albert Nelson), American blues musician.
 Music: Laundromat Blues (1966) and Born Under a Bad Sign (1967).